 - After a review of the applicant’s transcripts, any prerequisites in the “Christian education” area will be identified by the doctoral programs director.
 Some may need to be addressed prior to entry into the program by taking graduate level courses at an accredited institution, either locally or through distance education.
 In other cases it may be possible to use up to two of the doctoral electives to cover the needed coursework.
 The program director will let you know what is possible in your case.
 In cases where courses are to be taken at other institutions, when the coursework is completed, official transcripts should be sent to the doctoral program office to verify completion and an acceptable grade.

-Special Instructions are required of Divorced/Separated/Remarried applicants and those with a criminal convication other than traffic violations.
+Special instructions are required of Divorced/Separated/Remarried applicants and those with a criminal conviction other than traffic violations.
 These issues may not disqualify you, however, they have a significant effect on your life and ministry.

 You are required to display English proficiency before being admitted into the graduate programs at Biola University.
 You are required to submit standardized test scores (TOEFL) for application to Biola.
 A score of 100 iBT on the TOEFL or 7.5 IELTS is required for admission to the Ph.D. and Ed.D. programs.